Financial Survey: Knoll (NYSE:KNL) vs. Koala (NYSE:KARE)

-Knoll (NYSE:KNL) and Koala (OTCMKTS:KARE) are both business services companies, but which is the better stock?
-We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.
+Knoll (NYSE:KNL) and Koala (OTCMKTS:KARE) are both business services companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, earnings, valuation, dividends, profitability, risk and analyst recommendations.

 Earnings & Valuation

-This table compares Knoll and Koala’s gross revenue, earnings per share and valuation.
+This table compares Knoll and Koala’s top-line revenue, earnings per share and valuation.

 |Gross Revenue